Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/08 - test case to string.md

 # Test Case to String

 When a learner’s solution fails, the **first failed test case** is displayed to help them debug their code.
-By default, test cases are shown in a simple parameter–value format, like this:
+By default, test cases are shown in a simple **parameter = value** format, like this:

 ```text
 param_1 = 4